ndsurgenor/scrabble-scorepad/README.md

   - Words of 7+ letters also have a double x2 option
   - Words of 8+ letters also have a triple x2 option
   - Words of 15 letters have a triple x3 option
-- Any double/triple score selected is apllied to the base value of the word from the previous step
+- Any double/triple score selected is applied to the base value of the word from the previous step
 - Any invalid data entry is noted by the program and notice is given to the user

 ![Multipliers](assets/images/4-4.png)